-We are collaborating with Isak Herman at the Cambridge University Computer Department to create computer games that enjoyably enhance the engagement of a wide variety of people with bird vocalisations.
-Three such games are currently being trialled.
-We are also creating lesson plans for primary and secondary schools in collaboration with James de Winter of Cambridge University Education department.
-We plan to adapt these tools for international use.
+We collaborate with Isak Herman at the Cambridge University Computer Department to create games that enhance the engagement of a wide variety of people with bird vocalisations.
+We create lesson plans for primary and secondary schools in collaboration with James de Winter of Cambridge University Education department.
+We are adapting these tools for international use.

 Click here to watch a short BBC documentary about Planet Birdsong and its founders Peter and Liz Cowdrey.

 Visit http://bioacoustic.games/ to learn more about Isak Herman’s games.
 Android users can download versions of some games and try them out.
 Let us know what’s you think.